laravel/vapor-docs/1.0/resources/databases.md

 ## Using Databases

 To attach a database to an environment, add a `database` key to the environment's configuration in your `vapor.yml` file.
-The value of this key should be the name of the database:
+The value of this key should be the name of the database. **When the environment is deployed, Vapor will automatically inject the necessary Laravel environment variables for connecting to the database, allowing your application to start using it immediately:**

 ```yaml
 id: 3